spotrh/rpihacks/README.md

 https://github.com/maxsieber<BR>
 License: BSD <BR>

-Note: This copy is unmodified, and included here solely for convenience.
+Note: This copy has some fixes for the rviz plugin to build properly.
+# Tom forked it here: https://github.com/spotrh/nxt

 == Licenses ==